toliva/ConnectivityContent/apis/03-Hackathon/05-Top-TPIDs-and-Regions-(experimental)/sort-top-reference.md

 The top points of sale and regions endpoint will return a sorted list of top regions for each of the top points of sale by bookings for a specified hotel.

+This API is based on data that gets computed every day at 11am UTC, and uses data from the previous 24h.
+A hotel will only surface via this API if it received at least 5 valid searches (based on expedia prefered sort rank) on at least one of 3 Expedia core Points of Sale (Expedia.com US, Travelocity.com US and Orbitz.com US) in the 24h period before 11am UTC.
+Otherwise it won't surface until the next day, if it meets the criteria mentioned above.

 ## Request Parameters

 | Name                | Parameter Type | Data Type | Example              | Description